Howard Johnson's: New chains and a changing public

 In the 1930s, H.D.
 Johnson bought the Wayland Red Coach Grill and used it as the model for a new concept, a more upscale steakhouse restaurant chain called Red Coach Grills.

 While they had some success, they were not sufficiently profitable.
 Eventually, the last 15 Red Coach Grills were sold in 1983 to a company executive who closed them.

 In 1969, Johnson again tried a new restaurant concept, Ground Round.
 It was successful.
-Though not a Howard Johnson's restaurant, the Ground Round chain was company-owned and franchised, thus increasing the Howard Johnson Company profit.
+Although not a Howard Johnson's restaurant, the Ground Round chain was company-owned and franchised, thus increasing the Howard Johnson Company profit.

 The 28 flavors of ice cream and piggybank-sensitive meal prices made it possible to lure families.
 The company also started some child-friendly promotions.
 One was a birthday club.
 Children signed up in advance and were sent birthday cards redeemable for a free meal, a cake, and in some locations, balloons and lollipops.
 Family members’ meals were charged at normal rates.
-The Springfield, New Jersey, restaurant sent out 10,000 cards one year, and they had a 50 percent return on those who came to take advantage of the birthday offer.
+The Springfield, New Jersey restaurant sent out 10,000 cards one year; the location had a 50 percent return on those who came to take advantage of the birthday offer.

 Children’s menus were an attractive staple of Howard Johnson’s.
 In addition to offering kid-friendly food at lower prices, industrial designer John Alcott’s firm created a variety of menus that kept the kids entertained.
 Some were maps of the United States, one was a guide to the metric system.
 Another menu could be converted to a mask if string was added at home.

 Howard Johnson’s also held contests.
 If a person submitted proof via a check-off coupon that they had sampled all 28 flavors of ice cream, the next ice cream cone was free.

 By 1975, the Howard Johnson Company had more than 1,000 restaurants and more than 500 motor lodges in 42 states and Canada.
 The company reached its peak that year, but the late 1970s marked the beginning of the end for the Howard Johnson Company.
 Because of the oil embargo of 1973, the Howard Johnson's restaurants and motor lodges, which received 85% of revenue from travelers, lost profits when Americans could not afford long trips or frequent vacations.
 Rather than promoting the restaurants to travelers, management knew it had to focus on nearby population centers.

 Also, the company model of serving pre-made food with high-quality ingredients in traditional dining rooms was costly when compared to the innovations introduced by fast food outlets like McDonald's, which designed its products and restaurants to appeal to families with younger children.
 Around this time, the chain introduced "Hojo Cola" and other private-label sodas, which disappointed some customers who preferred familiar products such as Coca-Cola or Pepsi.